 Class of 2010 commitment, Josh Hairston took time to talk with Blue Devil Nation Premium about experiencing his first Duke-Carolina game in Cameron.
-He dsc05640touched on the play, his chats with other Duke commitments and Harrison Barnes.
+He touched on the play, his chats with other Duke commitments and Harrison Barnes.
 Talk about it on our Blue Devil Nation Premium message board.

 What did you think of the game and Cameron itself?